Election and Voter Information

-The nomination period opens at 8:00 a.m. on Monday, July 13, 2020 and closes at 5:00 p.m. on Friday, August 7, 2020.
+The nomination period opens at 8:00 a.m. on Monday, July 18, 2022 and closes at 5:00 p.m. on Friday, August 12, 2022.
 The candidate must complete and return all required nomination documents by the filing deadline.
 Candidates are encouraged to obtain and file nomination documents early in the process so that the City Clerk has the opportunity to review them with the candidate and to give the candidate an opportunity to correct any errors or omissions.
-Due to the COVID-19 pandemic appointments, Town Hall is closed to the public, therefore appointment are required to pull nomination papers.
-A candidate should allow a minimum of 30 minutes for an appointment, which will be conducted with masks and social distancing protocols.
+Appointments to pull nomination papers are highly encouraged, so that the Clerk is able to review and explain all the documents required.
+A candidate should allow a minimum of 30 minutes for an appointment.
 To schedule an appointment please contact City Clerk Caitlin Corley at email@example.com or 650.997.8311.

 Nomination papers must be obtained and returned during deadlines either established by law and during normal business hours.
 Town Hall business hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.

 If an incumbent fails to submit a nomination paper and all other required nomination documents by the deadline or fails to qualify by the deadline, the nomination period is extended to 5:00 p.m. on Wednesday, August 17, 2022, for all candidates, with the exception of incumbents.
 A candidate may withdraw his or her nomination documents and remove his or her name from the ballot up until the close of the nomination period.

 Voter registration information is available through the San Mateo County Elections website.
 You may register to vote: California Voter Registration.
 To receive a hardcopy voter registration form, please contact the City Clerk at 650.997.8300 or firstname.lastname@example.org.